 The lens you should use will depend on the type of photo you want to produce, as well as your setting.
 For a shallow depth of field with a cinematic feel of just one person, Griggi uses an 85mm, 1.2L lens on her Canon camera.
 But if she’s aiming for a shot that places the subject into a specific environment, she switches to a 16-35mm, f/2.8 wide-angle lens.
-Thanks to camera settings on DSLRs, point-and-shoots and phones, you don’t need to worry about the camera type.
+Thanks to camera settings on DSLRs, point-and-shoots and phones, you don’t need to worry about the camera type when selecting the best travel lenses for portrait photography.
 Every piece of equipment is capable of taking a great portrait shot—so don’t fret if you don’t have room in your carry-on for your full camera set-up.

 5. Focus on the Eyes

-Focusing on the eyes of your subject is the best technique for taking great portraits, just like the photo Afghan Girl taken by Steve McCurry.
+Another of Griggi’s travel portrait tips is focusing on the eyes of your subject.
+It’s the best technique for taking great portraits, just like the photo Afghan Girl taken by Steve McCurry.
 The girl’s piercing eyes made that vivid image so effective.
 When you focus on that spot and narrow your depth of field, every ancillary item in the background will fall away, and the frame will focus entirely on your subject.